List of Aston Villa F.C. records and statistics

 Aston Villa Football Club are an English professional association football club based in Aston, Birmingham, who currently play in the Premier League.
 The club was founded in 1874 and were founding members of the Football League in 1888, as well as the Premier League in 1992.
 They are one of the oldest football clubs in England, having won the First Division Championship seven times and the FA Cup seven times.
-In 1982, the club became one of only five English clubs to win the European Cup.
+In 1982, the club became one of only six English clubs to win the European Cup.

 This list encompasses the honours won by Aston Villa and the records set by the players and the club.
 The player records section includes details of the club's leading goalscorers and those who have made the most appearances in first-team competitions.
 Attendance records at Villa Park are also included in the list.

 Honours

 Aston Villa have won honours both domestically and in European cup competitions.
 Their most recent domestic honour was a League Cup win in 1996.